Discrepancy-Based Active Learning for Domain Adaptation: Discrepancy-Based Algorithm

-Seeking the $K$ queries minimizing $\sum_{x \in \mathscr{U}} d(x, \mathscr{L}_K)$ corresponds to solve a K-medoids problem \cite{Kauffmann1987Kmedoids}.
+Seeking the $K$ queries minimizing $\sum_{x' \in \mathcal{T}} d(x', \mathscr{L}_K)$ corresponds to solve a K-medoids problem \citep{Kauffmann1987Kmedoids}.
 Notice however that it does not consist of a K-medoids performed directly on the target domain as the source data are already labeled and considered as medoids.
 The presented algorithm only differs in the initialization process, where the distance between each target and its nearest source neighbour needs to be computed.

-Several algorithms exist to solve or approximate the K-medoids \cite{Kaufman2009PAM}, \cite{Ng2002CLARANS}, \cite{Park2009SimpleFastKmedoids}.
-Here we use the greedy version of the algorithm which already provides a ($1 - 1/e$)-approximation of the optimum \cite{Nemhauser1978GreedyApproximationSubModular}, and never more than a 0.98-approximation in practice \cite{Krause2008OptimizingSensingSubmodular}.
-We also add a slight improvement of the greedy algorithm, referred as PAM \cite{Kaufman2009PAM}, which consists in an iterative adjustment over the medoids obtained through the greedy algorithm.
+Several algorithms exist to solve or approximate the K-medoids \citep{Kaufman2009PAM}, \citep{Ng2002CLARANS}, \citep{Park2009SimpleFastKmedoids}.
+Here we use the greedy version of the algorithm.
+It can be shown that the gain of the greedy algorithm (the amount of decrease of the criterion by selecting $K$ points) is at least a ($1 - 1/e$)-approximation of the optimal gain (cf Appendix).

-It is well known that K-medoids algorithms suffer from computational burdens or memory issues on large and moderately large data sets ($\sim 100$K data) \cite{Newling2017SubQuadraticKmedoids}.
+It is well known that K-medoids algorithms suffer from computational burdens or memory issues on large and moderately large data sets ($\sim 100$K data) \citep{Newling2017SubQuadraticKmedoids}.
 Indeed they require to compute huge pairwise distance matrix between the source and target samples as well as between targets.
-Precisely, the greedy K-medoids algorithm presents a complexity of $\mathcal{O}(p(nm + n^2) + Kn^2)$ and a memory usage of $\mathcal{O}(nm + n^2)$ with $m, n, K$ the respective size of $\mathscr{L}$, $\mathscr{U}$ and $\mathcal{S}_K$. $p$ is the dimension of $\mathcal{X}$.
+Precisely, the greedy K-medoids algorithm presents a complexity of $\mathcal{O}(p(nm + n^2) + Kn^2)$ and a memory usage of $\mathcal{O}(nm + n^2)$ with $m, n, K$ the respective size of $\mathcal{S}$, $\mathcal{T}$ and $\mathcal{T}_K$. $p$ is the dimension of $\mathcal{X}$.

+To handle this issue, we propose an adaptation of the K-medoids greedy algorithm with better scalability (Algorithm \ref{alg-kmedoidslarge}).
+This algorithm performs the following steps:

+1) Computation of the distance to the closest source for each target points via a KD-trees random forest algorithm \citep{Silpa2008KDtreeRandomForest} of complexity $\mathcal{O}(T(m + pn)\log(m)^2)$ with $T$ the number of trees.

+2) Medoids initialization using the greedy algorithm on a random target batch of $B$ samples with complexity $\mathcal{O}((K+p)B^2)$.

+3) An iterative algorithm on the model of \citep{Park2009SimpleFastKmedoids}, combining assignment of each target point to its closest medoid ($\mathcal{O}(Kpn)$) and medoid update inside each cluster.